kdkasad/typst-homework-template/khw.typ

 //
 //   style-args: dictionary [default: (:)]
 //   Additional arguments to be passed to CeTZ's cetz.draw.set-style() function.
+//
+//   additional-content: array [default: ()]
+//   Additional content to be drawn after the graph is drawn.
+Accepts a code
+//   block in which cetz.draw.* functions can be called.
+I.e. this argument
+//   should be the same as the argument to cetz.canvas().
 #let radialgraph = (
   directed: false,
   overlay: false,